 My team and I have come to know, from experience, that just as some people blow off steam by punching a wall (or, worse yet, a person), or going out and getting really drunk (and often doing something stupid thereafter), or blowing all their money at the casino, others, for reasons they often can’t clearly explain, even in retrospect, do something (admittedly stupid) that results in an IE charge.

 In an indecent or aggravate indecent exposure case, the biggest worry of the criminal justice system, which, as used here, means both the court system and the prosecutor, is that an IE defendant may be a risk to “progress” from exposure incidents to more serious sexual offenses.
-Although only a minority of IE offenders ever do progress to more serious (as in assaultive) sex crimes, it’s also true that a lot of the guys who do commit those more serious criminal sexual conduct offenses started out smaller, by doing things like exposing themselves, and then moved on from there.
+Although only a small minority of IE offenders ever do progress to more serious (as in assaultive) sex crimes, it’s also true that a lot of the guys who do commit those more serious criminal sexual conduct offenses started out smaller, by doing things like exposing themselves, and then moved on from there.

 We have seen it happen.

 This may not be fun stuff to talk about, but it is reality, and these are the kinds of things that a Michigan criminal attorney needs to help the client understand about the larger context in which his IE charge will be handled.